The Mini Golf Industry Is changed By The 3d Printed Putter

 Why Would 3D Printed Golf Clubs Be Better Than Current Options?

-3D printed clubs are all about fine tuning a design and customizing a club to suit the user.
+3D printer clubs are all about fine tuning a design and customizing a golf club to suit the user.
 This should mean that a club is more accurate, leading to a better performance on the course.
 It could also offer greater control over the club, which again could have a significant impact on the game.

 There has been some concern in the Mini Golf industry about players adapting their clubs to anchor their strokes.
 This trend recently led to a ruling by the United States Golf Association forbidding players from doing so.
 A 3D printed custom club could ensure that player no long need to resort to these tactics.